This tool allows you to compare XML nodes and visualize the semantic differences.

 You can see the user guide to help you to use this XML comparison tool.

 This small tool allows to compare two XML data structures, and visualize the diff.

-Copy and paste, drag and drop a XML file or directly type in the editors above, and they will be automatically compared if the two XML are valids.
+Copy and paste, drag and drop a XML file or directly type in the editors above, and then click on "Compare" button they will be compared if the two XML are valids.